angular/angular/aio/content/guide/component/component-interaction.md

 ## Parent interacts with child using *local variable*

-A parent component cannot use data binding to read child properties or invoke child methods.
+A parent component is not able to use data binding to read child properties or invoke child methods.
 Do both by creating a template reference variable for the child element and then reference that variable *within the parent template* as seen in the following example.

 The following is a child `CountdownTimerComponent` that repeatedly counts down to zero and launches a rocket.